 The baseline is the emissions of methane from anaerobic decay of swine manure, calculated in accordance with the most recent IPCC tier 2 approaches (IPCC 2006 Guidelines).
-The IPCC default values for the parameters $B_0$ and VS were applied for Western Europe /4/ /5/.
-This is adequate as the main races used in Brazil for industrial purposes /7/ are of Western European bread due to the easy management and high quality of meat, as described by Brazilian Association for Swine Culture /15/ and as verified trough reviewing the receipts /4/ for sow purchase from Agrocerespic, the Brazilian joint venture from Agroceres and Pig Improvement Co. from UK /7/.
+The IPCC default values for the parameters $B_0$ and VS were applied for Western Europe /5/.
+This is adequate as the main races used in Brazil for industrial purposes /7/ are of Western European bread due to the easy management and high quality of meat, as described by Brazilian Association for Swine Culture /15/ and as verified trough reviewing letter issued by Cargill confirming Topigs genetic for some swine farms and the receipts for sow purchase from Agrocerespic, the Brazilian joint venture from Agroceres and Pig Improvement Co. from UK /4//7/